st3v3nmw/sidekick/README.md

 $ sk push to gh
 Step #1
 Command: git status
-Check repo status first (read-only)
+Check repo status first (1 - read-only)

 On branch main
 Your branch is up to date with 'origin/main'.